EF-3

 The Story

-A sudden, violent shift in the atmosphere.
+Warm air meets cold air and the atmosphere cracks open.
 Most habanero-mango salsas blend the two flavors into a single, predictable note.
-Squall Line sequences them — you taste the golden, ripe mango first, sweet and tropical and disarming.
-Then the habanero arrives, direct and inescapable, and the sweetness becomes reprieve instead of flavor.
-It is a high-contrast collision: two weather systems occupying the same bite, refusing to cancel each other out.
+Squall Line sequences them.
+You taste the golden, ripe mango first — sweet, tropical, disarming.
+Then the habanero arrives, direct and inescapable, and what was sweetness becomes reprieve.
+Two weather systems occupying the same bite, refusing to cancel each other out.
+This is a controlled explosion of contrast.
 5,000 to 25,000 SHU.
 The storm is here.

 Pairs With